 I would like to start homeschooling my children.
 What do I need to do to make it legal?
 Do I need to register with the government?

 In Ontario there is no legal requirement to register with any government body in order to educate your children at home.
 If they have never been registered in school, you may simply proceed with your plans to provide for their education in whatever way you see fit.
-If the children have been attending school or are registered to attend school, you will, of course, need to let the principal and school board know of your decision to withdraw them (see below).
+If the children have been attending government-funded school (English public, English Catholic, French public, or French Catholic) or are registered to attend such a school, you will, of course, need to let the principal and school board know of your decision to withdraw them (see below).
+If your children have been attending or registered to attend a private school, you should communicate with the school about your change of plans in whatever way is mutually suitable (in person, by phone, or in writing).

 How do I remove my child from the school system?